 The Aereon Corporation’s Dynairship and the Ohio Airships Dynalifter are examples of semi-buoyant aircraft.

 5.4 Variable buoyancy airships

-Variable buoyancy airships are rigid airships that can change their net lift, or “static heaviness,” to become LTA or HTA as the circumstances require.
+Variable buoyancy airships can change their net lift, or “static heaviness,” to become LTA or HTA as the circumstances require.
 Basic characteristics of variable buoyancy airships include the following:

 - Variable buoyancy airships are capable of VTOL operations and hovering, usually with a full load.

 - The buoyancy control system may enable in-flight load exchanges from a hovering airship without the need for external ballast.

 - On the ground, variable buoyancy airships can make themselves heavier-than-air to facilitate load exchanges without the need for external infrastructure or ballast.